cuelholima/Waifu/README.md

 # Waifu Project
-> They were made by me Matheus Henrique de Faria o/
+> This website was made by Matheus Henrique de Faria

-- JUSTO GO AND CHECK IT OUT IN PREVIEW MODE: https://cuelholima.github.io/Waifu/
+PREVIEW IT ON:
+https://cuelholima.github.io/Waifu/

 ## License